Febzey/ledControl/README.md

+simple GPIO web app LED control using a websocket

 To use this you will need a Raspberry Pi, Female jumper wires, a button, an LED light.

 If you so happen to have these things and you set it up correctly.